Performance Data

 BPET is an educational charity which supports 12 primary schools across London and Berkshire.
 We are very proud of the academic rigour our schools follow, and the great outcome our pupils achieve through a rich and broad curriculum offer, taught with exciting approaches with reasoning and critical thinking at its heart.

-Deer Park School was ranked 14th in the School Guide’s Top 100 Primary Schools in England (2025).
+Deer Park School was also ranked 14th in the School Guide’s Top 100 Primary Schools in England (2025).
 The list represents the highest-performing schools nationally, based on pupils’ attainment in the 2024 SATs across reading, writing, and maths.
-It highlights schools that have demonstrated sustained academic excellence and effective support for pupil progress.
-Deer Park School’s inclusion reflects its continued commitment to high standards of teaching and learning.

-Top 7% of larger primary academy trusts in England
+Top 11% of primary academy trusts in England

-• BPET is in the top 9% of all primary MATs in England, as a combined average being ranked 60th out of the 649 multi-academy trusts with more than three primary schools
+BPET is in the top 11% of all primary academy trusts as a combined average, being ranked 71 out of 626 academy trusts with three or more primary schools.
+Only 14 trusts ranked higher than BPET have the same number or more schools than BPET.

 View BPET's first ever published performance measures on the Department for Education website (refers to eight schools only).

-• 42% of pupils were at or above greater depth standard in maths – 18% above the national of average
+- 18% of Year 6 pupils achieved greater depth stand in reading, writing and maths combined in 2025 - 10% above the national average

 Early Years achievements